Enter Safe Mode Using Command Prompt in Windows 11/10

 Safe Mode with Command Prompt

-First, enable basic Safe Mode by typing the following command and pressing Enter:
+First, turn on basic Safe Mode with this command and pressing Enter:

 bcdedit /set {current} safeboot minimal